 about

-I am many things, but my name is SHA'CONDRIA “iCON” (Sices-Sibley), an Alexandria, Louisiana native and longtime New Orleans-based poet, multi-inspired artist, verbal healer, and visionary, whose work spans across page, stage, canvas, music, talk radio, and short film.
-Raised in the southern missionary baptist church tradition with an educational background in biology and public health, my work naturally intersects between spirituality and healing.
-A champion of poetry and art as healing and liberation tools, I share my work and workshops inside schools, universities, prisons, juvenile detention centers, at conferences and festivals and have worked for over a decade and counting, creating, organizing, and hosting community-centered, arts-driven events.
+Sha'Condria "Icon" Sibley is a Central Louisiana-born and longtime New Orleans-based storyteller and sage, poet, writer, performing artist, visual artist, teaching artist, singer, songwriter, actress, wellness advocate, and visionary, whose work centers the voices of (Southern) Blk/Indigenous Women/Girls/People through ancestral remembrance and recollection, present position and power, and future hope and healing.
+Her work spans across page, stage, canvas, music, talk radio, and short film.
+Raised in the small-town, southern missionary Baptist church tradition with an educational background in biology and public health, her work naturally intersects between spirituality and healing.
+A proponent of poetry and art as healing and liberation tools, Icon shares her work and workshops inside schools, universities, prisons, juvenile detention centers, at conferences and festivals and has worked for over a decade and counting, creating, organizing, and hosting community-centered, arts-driven events.